seanharrington256/Larix/README.md

 2. Get the linux executable for FSC: http://cmpg.unibe.ch/software/fastsimcoal2/ (for running this on a Linux cluster, as I did).

 3. Put the `Models` directory (without any name changes or scripts below won't work) onto the cluster.
-The `Models` directory must contain a directory for each model to be estimated (each containing a `.tpl` and `.est` file) - the current `Models` directory does this - as well as the sfs file.
+The `Models` directory must contain a directory for each model to be estimated (each containing a `.tpl` and `.est` file) - the current `Models` directory does this - as well as the sfs file (i.e., a single SFS file in the Models directory outside dirs for each model).

 ## EDIT THIS: You will need to add the sfs `.obs` file from Dryad if running this.

 4. To run multiple replicates of FSC parameter estimation, use the `Prep_FSC_reps.sh` script.
 Details of how to use this script are in the comments inside it.
 Briefly, run it from inside the Models folder made in step 6, supplying an argument specifying if you are using either multi-dimensional SFS (argument MSFS) or two-dimensional SFS (argument jointMAF).
-This will make 50 replicates in a directory "Reps" in the parent directory of Models, each containing the necessary tpl, est, and obs file.
+This will make 50 replicates in a directory "Reps" in the parent directory of Models, each containing the necessary tpl, est, and obs file. e.g.,

+`cd /project/inbreh/turck_fsc/Models`
+`Prep_FSC_reps.sh MSFS`

-5. Submit all of the jobs to the cluster as a big job array on a SLURM cluster using `FSC_Larix_Mods.slurm`.
+5. Submit all of the jobs to the cluster as a big job array on a SLURM cluster using `FSC_Larix_Mods.slurm` (or similar named slurm scripts for rate/stacks datasets).

 6. For each of the models find the single run with the best likelihood.
 The script `Get_best_FSCacross_mods.sh` wraps the `fsc-selectbestrun.sh` script from here: [https://raw.githubusercontent.com/speciationgenomics/scripts/master/fsc-selectbestrun.sh](https://raw.githubusercontent.com/speciationgenomics/scripts/master/fsc-selectbestrun.sh) (and copied here with some slight modifications) across each model.
 Comments in this script further describe its usage--run it from within the `Reps` directory.
 To get AIC from the bestlhoods files, go inside `best_L_allMods` directory, created by last script, and run the script `Get_AIC_across_mods.R`(!!!NOTE: This AIC calculation will only work if you output 1 and exactly 1 parameter to this file for each estimated parameter otherwise the AIC values will be incorrect -- i.e., if you have a complex parameter, and you output both the estimated parameter and the complex parameter that is a transformation of the estimated parameter, you'll need a different solution here).